Is it possible to accidentally make bourbon caramel? ‘Cuz that’s what I did. Either way, it made this ice cream taste BOMB. Lez do this.

-- Add bourbon and cane sugar to a small saucepan over medium-high and bring to a low boil.
+Add bourbon and cane sugar to a small saucepan over medium-high and bring to a low boil.
 Reduce heat to simmer and swirl DON’T stir, until a bubbly caramel forms.
 It happens pretty quick; less than 10 minutes so stay close.
-Remove from heat and immediately add 3 Tbsp almond milk, sea salt, and stir.
+Remove from heat and immediately add 3/4 of the almond milk (3 Tbsp as original recipe is written // adjust if altering batch size), sea salt, and stir.
 Set aside to cool.
 Once cooled, taste and add more salt if needed.
-You could also add a splash more bourbon at this point, but don't exceed 2 tsp or it can inhibit it from freezing.
+You could also add a splash more bourbon at this point, but don't exceed 2 tsp (amount as original recipe is written // adjust if altering batch size) or it can inhibit it from freezing.

 Add all ingredients except bourbon reduction and tapioca flour to blender and blend until smooth, scraping down sides as needed.
 Use the “liquify” setting if you have it.
 You want it to be completely creamy and blended with no chunks.